Research

 EXPLORING NEW FUNCTIONS BETWEEN "NANO" AND "ATOM"

-Efficient energy storage systems and innovative material production processes are major challenges that require contributions from chemists towards achieving a sustainable society.
-To address these issues, We are considering using compounds (clusters) where multiple metal atoms cooperatively work as catalysts or functional materials.
-In the Ohki laboratory, we have developed new methods to synthesize and control clusters at the atomic precision, and we are conducting research to apply these clusters to difficult chemical conversions such as CO2 and N2 reduction.
+Efficient energy storage systems and innovative material production processes are significant challenges requiring chemists' contributions toward achieving a sustainable society.
+To address these issues, we consider using compounds (clusters) where multiple metal atoms work cooperatively as catalysts or functional materials.
+In the Ohki laboratory, we have developed new methods to synthesize and control clusters at atomic precision, and we are researching to apply these clusters to difficult chemical conversions such as CO2 and N2 reduction.